Akavall/RecommenderAPI/README.md

 Above data is the same as sample_actions.csv.

-The RecommenderAPI will use Singular Value Decomposition algorithm to generate these recommendations:
+The RecommenderAPI will use Singular Value Decomposition algorithm to generate these recommendations.
+We have an option to specify any number of recommendations, we chose 3:

 ```
 Amy,Rust,D,C